Five Mile Point Light: Original tower

-In 1804, the United States Congress passed a statute requiring the secretary of the treasury to build a lighthouse at Five Mile Point if land could be obtained for a reasonable price.
-That same year, Amos Morris Jr., son of the man whose home was the first to be razed during the 1779 British invasion, sold a suitable one-acre plot of his father's coastal estate to the federal government for $100.
+In 1804, the United States Congress passed a statute requiring the Secretary of the Treasury to build a lighthouse at Five Mile Point if land could be obtained for a reasonable price.
+That same year, Amos Morris Jr. sold a suitable one-acre plot of his father's coastal estate to the federal government for $100.
 On March 16, 1805, an appropriation for $2500 was issued for the construction of the lighthouse.
-Late that year, a 30 ft octagonal wooden tower was built by Abisha Woodward on the southwest edge of the harbor and to mark the path around the Southwest Ledge.
-The fixed white light was made by eight oil lamps with 13 inch parabolic reflectors, but it was criticized for being too dim.
-The lighthouse also had a keeper's quarters constructed in 1805.
-The first keeper of the light was Amos Morris Jr., for a period of just three weeks.
-An 1832 report noted that the light was 50 ft above the water and that its visibility had been improved with the removal of some trees.
+A 30 ft octagonal wooden tower was built by Abisha Woodward on the southwest edge of the harbor to mark the path around the Southwest Ledge.
+The fixed white light was made by eight oil lamps with 13 inch parabolic reflectors; it was criticized at the time for being too dim.
+A keeper's quarters was constructed in 1805.
+Amos Morris Jr. served as the first keeper, albeit for only three weeks.
+An 1832 report noted that the light was 50 ft above the water and that its visibility had been improved by the removal of some trees.
 In 1838, Lieutenant George M. Bache reported that the wooden tower and keeper's house was in a poor state.
-Congress would appropriate $10,000 to construct a new stone lighthouse on March 3, 1847.
+Congress appropriated $10,000 to construct a new stone lighthouse on March 3, 1847.